 How Stick Welding Works?
 Stick Welding Basics

-Stick welding processesj involve a flux-coated electrode, which the machine uses to form a weld.
-With a very light touch of the electrode to the workpiece and slightly pulling it back, it initiates the arc, resulting in melting of the base metal and the consumable electrode.
+Stick welding processes involve a flux-coated electrode, which the machine uses to form a weld.
+With a very light touch of the electrode to the workpiece and slightly pulling it back, it initiates the arc, resulting in the melting of the base metal and the consumable electrode.
 Droplets of the electrode are then passed to the weld pool.
 As the electrode melts, the flux coating that covers it creates a cloud of gases.
 This shields metal and helps to avoid oxidation.
 After, the gas cloud settles on the weld pool as it cools and then turns into slag.
 After completing your weld, this slag needs to be chipped off to reveal the finished weld.